devpunks/snuggsi/README.md

 ## Easy Installation
-No need for Node.js, Webpack, Babel, or Gulp. snuggsi works in production or on a plain 'ol HTML page.
+No need for Node.js, Webpack, Babel, or Gulp.

+snuggsiツ works in production or on a plain 'ol HTML page.

 Simply place the following `<script>` within your webpage
 ```html